About Now….you’re cooking!

 When I turned 18, I moved to Toronto, and have been in Ontario ever since.
 I lived in the Toronto area for around 25 years and worked in downtown Toronto.
-I am now fortunate to call Wasaga Beach, Ontario my home, and to be able to spend my summers in the Muskoka region of Ontario.
+When I started working for myself I was fortunate to call Wasaga Beach, Ontario my home, and to be able to spend my summers in the Muskoka region of Ontario.
+Now I am lucky to live in the beautiful Okanagan Valley in BC (wine country – see the photo above!)
 And of course, my culinary experiences have broadened a lot.
 But still – there’s something about a taste of home.

 And it’s a taste of home that has inspired Now….you’re cooking!
 Let’s share the food and memories of the past – and let’s make some new memories too!